Anthony Stolarz: Early life

-Stolarz was born on January 20, 1994, in Edison, New Jersey, and was raised in nearby Jackson.
+Stolarz was born on January 20, 1994, in Edison, New Jersey, and was raised in Jackson.
 A New Jersey Devils fan, Stolarz grew up watching goaltender Martin Brodeur play ice hockey, as well as his older brother Todd, who served in goal for a New Jersey junior ice hockey team.
 The Stolarz brothers bonded as children by watching old videos of Brodeur and Ron Hextall on the family television set, with Anthony asking questions about the goaltenders.
 Always tall for his age, Stolarz began goaltending in butterfly style from the age of eight or nine to account for his height.

 As a goaltender for New Jersey youth hockey teams, Stolarz played tournaments in Wildwood and Vineland.
 In 2007, he made an appearance in the Quebec International Pee-Wee Hockey Tournament with the Devils' minor hockey affiliate; and in 2009, he played for the Devils' under-16 youth national hockey team.
 After spending his freshman year at St. John Vianney High School, Stolarz transferred to Jackson Memorial, where he spent two years playing hockey and basketball before moving to Corpus Christi, Texas.
-During his junior and senior year of high school, Stolarz experienced a final growth spurt that took him from 6 ft 2 in to 6 ft 5 in.
+During his junior and senior year of high school, Stolarz experienced a growth spurt that took him from 6 ft 2 in to 6 ft 5 in.

 Playing career

 Amateur

 During the 2010–11 season, Stolarz played with the New Jersey Hitmen of the Empire Junior Hockey League (EmJHL).
 In 16 appearances with the Hitmen, Stolarz posted a 10–4–0 record with a 3.19 goals against average (GAA) and a .902 save percentage (SV%).
 In 2011, Stolarz wished to serve as the goaltender for the Hitmen's first-level team, a position that had already been given to Chris Funkey.
 He passed on a chance to serve on the second-level team, instead going to Albany, New York, to try out for the Corpus Christi IceRays of the North American Hockey League (NAHL).
 Stolarz had a strong season with the IceRays in 2011–12, posting a 23–22–4–3 record, 2.84 GAA, and .920 SV% in 50 appearances with the club, including three shutouts.

-Going into the 2012 NHL Entry Draft, the NHL Central Scouting Bureau ranked Stolarz fourth among all North American goaltending draft prospects, and he was the only NAHL player invited to the 2012 NHL Draft Combine.
+Going into the 2012 NHL entry draft, the NHL Central Scouting Bureau ranked Stolarz fourth among all North American goaltending draft prospects, and he was the only NAHL player invited to the 2012 NHL Draft Combine.
 The Philadelphia Flyers selected Stolarz in the second round, 45th overall, of the 2012 draft.
 That same year, Stolarz accepted a scholarship to play college hockey at the University of Nebraska Omaha.